How To Understand Your Texas Insurance Coverage

 Collision and Comprehensive Coverage: These two coverage types pay for damage to your vehicle.
-Collision coverage pays to repair or replace your vehicle after an accident, and comprehensive coverage pays for losses due to non-collision events such as theft, vandalism, fire or natural disaster.
+Collision coverage pays to repair or replace your vehicle after an accident.
+Comprehensive coverage pays for losses due to non-collision events such as theft, vandalism, fire, or natural disaster.
 You are not required by law to have collision or comprehensive, but if you still owe money on your car, your lender may require this coverage.

 Personal Injury Protection (PIP): In addition to medical payments, this coverage includes 80 percent of lost income while recovering from injuries sustained in a wreck and the cost of hiring someone to care for an injured person.
 In Texas, your insurance company is required to offer you this coverage, and if you don’t want it, you must reject it in writing.